bsdrks/graaf/README.md

 - `algo::bfs::min_distances_single_source` calculates the minimum distances from the source verticex to all vertices.
 - `algo::bfs::min_distances` calculates the minimum distances from multiple source vertices to all vertices.
 - `algo::bfs::shortest_paths` calculates the shortest paths from multiple source vertices to all vertices.
-- `algo::dijkstra::unweighted::min_distances_single_source` calculates the minimum distances from the source vertex to all vertices.
+- `algo::dijkstra::min_distances_single_source` calculates the minimum distances from the source vertex to all vertices.
-- `algo::dijkstra::unweighted::min_distances` calculates the minimum distances from multiple source vertices to all vertices.
+- `algo::dijkstra::min_distances` calculates the minimum distances from multiple source vertices to all vertices.
-- `algo::dijkstra::unweighted::shortest_paths` calculates the shortest paths from multiple source vertices to all vertices.
+- `algo::dijkstra::shortest_paths` calculates the shortest paths from multiple source vertices to all vertices.
-- `algo::dijkstra::weighted::min_distances_single_source` calculates the minimum distances from the source vertex to all vertices.
-- `algo::dijkstra::weighted::min_distances` calculates the minimum distances from multiple source vertices to all vertices.

 ## Graph operation traits